ValtoForks/dgl/tutorials/005-event-system.md

 }
 ```

 Because `EventManager` doesn't have direct control over its listeners, event reaction procedure (`processEvents`) must be explicitly called by the programmer for each listener.
-For example, you can store an array of `EventListener`s in your application class and call `processEvents` for them in a loop on every update:
+For example, you can store an array of `EventListeners` in your application class and call `processEvents` for them in a loop on every update:

 ```d
 override void onUpdate(double dt)